innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** Design files

+All work on the software project should occur in response to approved change requests [[62304:8.2.1]].
 There are many ways to divide new requirements work into change requests.
 Change requests associated with requirements which will be implemented soon may be split into smaller change requests, while requirements which may not be worked on for several months can be captured in a single large change request.

 **Output:** Feature change requests